 One of the key advantages for a private cloud is that you can get complete visibility across the infrastructure and applications.
 In a public cloud, you can only get VM-level stats but have no control or visibility below that.
 Make sure that your private cloud solution can provide visibility to developers directly.
 Many vendors only provide access to IT, thereby controlling what developers can do and making IT a bottleneck in the application development and deployment process.

 Better insights to improve efficiency and capacity management

 A cloud requires capacity planning, utilization monitoring, right-sizing of workloads, and detecting zombie VMs and unused resources.
-Look for a solution that comes with built in analytics, management tools and insights.
-An even better approach would be to have a solution where you don’t have to install the management tool on-premise and it can deliver its value as a service.
+Look for a solution that comes with built-in analytics, management tools and insights.
+An even better approach would be having a solution where you don’t have to install the management tool on-premise so that it can deliver its value as a service.

 To meet the needs of application developers and development frameworks, and to create an efficient DevOps platform, companies should look at consistent converged architectures managed via smart software.
 This empowers application developers and operations teams to leverage a consumption model they want, while providing control to IT and making them relevant to your business success.